1. RULES OF PLAY

 2.13.3 The Maximum points for any given round must not exceed 10.
 If the points in a round exceed 10, then any frames putting the points beyond 10 in each round will be forfeited and awarded to the opponent.

 2.13.4 Any player may choose to play in a higher division, and may move up more than one division, whereby they will be ranked accordingly.
 Those players who choose to play in a higher division will be given a provisional ranking for that season.
-Those players, along with "New" players (with no available stats to assist with ranking) whom are given a provisional rankings, will have their ranking reviewed at the conclusion of their season.
+Those players, along with "New" players (with no available stats to assist with ranking) whom are given a provisional ranking, will have their ranking reviewed at the conclusion of their season.
 The Committee reserves the right to add players to the Provisional list if their percentage vs ability indicate they should potentially be ranked higher.
 (Refer to 2.13.9)

 2.13.6 No player may move down more than one grade.

-2.13.7 Players with high percentages will be reviewed on a case by case basis and may be required to move up a grade the following year, whereby they will be ranked accordingly.
+2.13.7 Players with high percentages will be reviewed on a case-by-case basis and may be required to move up a grade the following year, whereby they will be ranked accordingly.
 Players that exceed their ranking by 1 full point in any grade (i.e. a 1 point player achieves a frame win percentage of the criteria for 2 point player) in the first season of the following year in the higher grade will be reviewed and amended by the ranking committee.
 (Nb All players who move up a Division will be marked as Provisional)

 2.13.8 New players must be ranked by the committee prior to them being allowed to play.
 The committee will manually rank a new player based on any information that can be gathered, such as performance in other associations.